-Licences Software 7 years 5 years
+Licences 7 years Software 5 years

-j Property, plant and equipment
+i Property, plant and equipment

 Property, plant and equipment are stated at historical cost less depreciation and impairment losses, as decided by the management.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
 Component parts of an asset are recognised separately if they have different useful lives or provide benefits to the enterprise in a different pattern.